Tank1334/Onboarding-Newbies/chapter_02/day_05.md

 - Understanding OOP and design principles is crucial for creating sophisticated and adaptable code architectures.
 - Aim to not just understand these concepts theoretically but also consider how you can apply them practically in your coding endeavors.

-## Chapter 1: Introduction to Design and OOP
+## 1. Introduction to Design and OOP

 ### Core Concepts